-- (1) land enrolled in Government programs for which this operation has enrolled and makes day to day decisions (such as acres under Direct and Counter-cyclical Payment Program (DCP), acres in the Conservation Reserve Program, etc.). - (2) land worked by sharecroppers on this operating unit. - (3) land used by a child for 4-H or FFA projects if the operation's equipment was used. - (4) land on which crops were grown under contract, if the land owner furnished machinery or controlled the seeding, growing and harvest of the crop. - (5) land used for pasturing someone else's livestock when payment was made on a per head, fee, or AUM basis. - (6) land used for pasturing someone else's livestock for a short term (2-4 months) when the operator will harvest crops later in the year. - (7) land on which the operator fed livestock under contract for someone else.
+- (1) land enrolled in Government programs for which this operation has enrolled and makes day to day decisions (such as acres under Direct and Counter-cyclical Payment Program (DCP), acres in the Conservation Reserve Program, etc.). - (2) land worked by sharecroppers on this operating unit. - (3) land used by a child for 4-H or FFA projects if the operation's equipment was used. - (4) land on which crops were grown under contract, if the land owner furnished machinery or controlled the seeding, growing and harvest of the crop. - (5) land used for pasturing someone else's livestock when payment was made on a per head, fee, or AUM basis. - (6) land used for pasturing someone else's livestock for a short term (2-4 months) when the operator will harvest crops later in the year. - (7) land on which the operator fed livestock under contract for someone else. - (8) land used for such purposes as cell phone towers, underground pipelines, windmills, etc., in which the operation receives a payment for and the land is farmed.
+This is without regard for whether the land was formally rented or not.
+The payments received are recorded as other farm related income received in Section 25.

-Item 4 - Total Acres Operated in 2006
+Item 4 - Total Acres Operated in 2007